-- Brand Awareness: Brand awareness can be built through different approaches, such as social media and public relations efforts.
+- Brand Awareness: Brand awareness can be built through different approaches, such as social media and public relations.
 Creating a signature fundraising event allows for brand recognition to be built naturally.
 An annual event builds camaraderie for participants, donors, supporters, and volunteers.
-During your signature fundraising event, everyone gets the opportunity to understand how their involvement contributes to the success of the organization, the efforts that it supports, and how important their continued support is for the long-term sustainability of the organization’s mission.
+During your signature fundraising event, everyone gets the opportunity to understand how their involvement contributes to the success of the organization, the efforts it supports, and how important their continued support is for the long-term sustainability of the organization’s mission.

 - Putting a Face to the Name: Many supporters of an organization can be drawn to the cause and efforts of a nonprofit organization.
 Allowing supporters an opportunity to humanize their experience with the organization can be one great way to build donor loyalty.
 For example, meeting other donors that they can relate to, being introduced to the people behind the organization and hearing from the recipients of the cause and how the organization has helped them allows for supporters to solidify their confidence in where their donations are going.
-In addition, thanking and recognizing their support in person has a stronger effect on establishing loyalty than simply saying thank you in a letter or in an email.
+In addition, thanking and recognizing their support in person has a stronger effect on establishing loyalty than simply saying thank you in a letter or an email.

-- Consistency in Financial Activity: Diversifying the sources of receiving donations is a great way to build towards consistency in reaching annual fundraising goals.
-Having a successful signature fundraising event can be a great way to contribute towards financial consistency every year for a certain percentage of the fundraising goal.
+- Consistency in Financial Activity: Diversifying donation sources is a great way to build consistency in reaching annual fundraising goals.
+A successful signature fundraising event can be a great way to contribute towards financial consistency every year for a certain percentage of the fundraising goal.

 The Nuts and Bolts of a Successful Annual or Signature Event

 There are many components to consider that contribute towards successfully creating a signature fundraising event, year after year.
 Consider building upon the following:

 A Planning Committee: Having an organized planning committee is the lifeline to planning all the intricacies behind a fundraising event.
-Having a team that is communicative, resourceful, and highly organized is key to having the event come together.
-The most essential functions in the committee include the roles responsible for the following areas:
+A team that is communicative, resourceful, and highly organized is key to the event.
+The most essential committee functions include the following areas:

 - Sponsorship recruitment